How to improve After Effects and Duik performance

 Tip

-If you still prefer to use video files, you should choose a format which is also as fast as possible to read and write.
-Avoid H.264 and H.265 (mp4,etc.) and prefer intra-frame codecs like Apple ProRes, Avid DnxHD, or Quicktime Animation.
+If you still prefer using video files, you should choose a format which is also as fast as possible to read and write.
+Avoid H.264 and H.265 (mp4, etc.) and prefer intra-frame codecs like Apple ProRes, Avid DnxHD, or Quicktime Animation.
 Note that, although it’s widely used, ProRes (and DnxHD/DnxHR) is a lossy codec which outputs huge files.
 OpenEXR sequences or Quicktime Animation are lossless (or optionally very slightly lossy if you wish even smaller files with EXR) and usually output much smaller files.

 After Effects